bartongroup/Simpson_Barton_Nanopore_1/README.md

-# NS_Nanopore_paper
+# Simpson/Barton group nanopore paper
-This repository is for the pipeline and scripts for analysing the ONT DRS and Illumina datasets for the WT nanopore publication from the Barton/Simpson collaboration, and includes ipython notebooks for generating the paper figures.
+This repository is for the pipeline and scripts for analysing the ONT DRS and Illumina datasets for the eLife 2019 nanopore publication from the Barton/Simpson collaboration, and includes ipython notebooks for generating the paper figures.

-now with extra added Anya and Matt!